The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \newoverline{\newoverline{w_{c, k + \frac{1}{2}}}^{(e)}}^{(k)} &= \newoverline{\frac{1}{2}\left(w_{c, k + \frac{1}{2}} + w_{o(e), k + \frac{1}{2}}\right)}^{(k)} = \frac{1}{2}\newoverline{\left(w_{c, k + \frac{1}{2}} + w_{o(e), k + \frac{1}{2}}\right)}^{(k)} = \frac{1}{2}\left(\newoverline{w_{c, k + \frac{1}{2}}}^{(k)} + \newoverline{w_{o(e), k + \frac{1}{2}}}^{(k)}\right)\nonumber\\ &= \newoverline{\newoverline{w_{c, k + \frac{1}{2}}}^{(k)}}^{(e)}. \end{align} \]

 In the deep atmosphere, only the averaging order $\newoverline{\newoverline{w_{c, k + \frac{1}{2}}}^{(k)}}^{(e)}$ is permitted.
-The averaging on the edge $(e)$ is still the arithmetic mean of the two values averaged on the cell centers.
-The weights from Eq. are used for vertical averaging at the centers.
-(26.72):
+The averaging onto the edge $(e)$ is still the arithmetic mean of the two values averaged onto the cell centers.
+For the vertical averaging onto the centers, the weights from Eq.
+(26.72) are used:

 \[ \begin{align} \newoverline{w_{c, k + \frac{1}{2}}}^{(k)} = \frac{A_{c, k - 1/2}\Delta z_{c, k - 1/2}w_{c, k - \frac{1}{2}} + A_{c, k + 1/2}\Delta z_{c, k + 1/2}w_{c, k + \frac{1}{2}}}{2V_{c, k}} \end{align} \]